XpectraData/xpectranet-sdk/README.md

 > Symbolic cognition.
 Persistent memory.
 Protocol-aligned intelligence.

 ---

 ## 📜 License & Intellectual Property

 This SDK is released under the [XPECTRANET™ Protocol License](./LICENSE.md).

-- **XPECTRANET™** is a registered trademark of **Xpectra Data Technologies Ltd.**
+- **XPECTRANET®** is a registered trademark of **Xpectra Data Technologies Ltd.**
-- XPDT™, XKO™, and symbolic logic (e.g. remix trails, insight scoring, Circle voting) are protected intellectual property.
+- XPDT, XKO, and symbolic logic (e.g. remix trails, insight scoring, Circle voting) are protected intellectual property.
 - Use in commercial or derivative protocols requires explicit permission.

 > Portions of this codebase are part of a symbolic infrastructure to preserve, evolve, and govern shared cognition.